-Those chosen are grouped into committees and expected to help draft-up mock bills and amendments for discussion at a sitting of Youth Parliament in October.
+Those chosen are grouped into committees and expected to help draft mock bills and amendments for discussion at a sitting of Youth Parliament in October.

 A Queensland Youth Parliament spokesperson said participants were mentored throughout the program and also connected with politicians and decision-makers across the state.

-They learned how to speak in public from debates and speeches at Youth Parliament and could also forge lifelong friendships.
+They learned how to speak in public by joining in on debates and delivering speeches at Youth Parliament, which also offered the chance to forge lifelong friendships.

 "Over the course of four days, lively debate, interjections and banter fill the Chamber as each committee presents their bill for debate and possible amendment," the spokesperson said.

 "Every participant also gets a two minute chance to talk about an issue of their choice, usually one of personal experience or one relevant to their electorate."